 “Messers E & H Lumley.
 Bedfordshire (Dry, sandy soil).
 The Knoll, Aspley Heath, Woburn Sands.
 A well-built and picturesque freehold residence fitted with every modern appliance delightfully situated in its own grounds of about 10 acres, on dry, sandy soil, and in the midst of aromatic pine woods.
 The accommodation comprises 13 bed and Dressing Rooms, Studio, Boudoir, Morning Room, large Drawing and Dining Rooms, Billiard Room, and excellent Offices; stabling for three horses, Coach houses, Men’s Rooms and convenient Buildings.
 The Grounds are laid out in natural terraces, with Grassy slopes, Lawns, Dell, with Fountain, Lime Avenue, Orchard and Kitchen Garden and are planted with a profusion of choice Rhododendrons and other Flowering, Evergreen, and Deciduous Shrubs, choice roses, Herbaceous Plants, & c.
 Hunting with two Packs of Hounds.
 The Property is most conveniently situate, being 1 ¼ mile from Woburn Sands Station, four from Bletchley Junction and 20 minutes by rail from Bedford.”

-The auction would be taking place at the Mart, London, on June 9th, but it did not sell at the first attempt.
+The auction took place at the Mart, London, on June 9th, but it did not sell at the first attempt.
 It was September before a sale was agreed, and for under a third of what it had cost to build.
-Had Whitaker got into financial difficulties?
-The 1891 census shows them at Duke Street, Southport, in Lancashire.
-Whitaker has “Living on own means” listed as Occupation.
+Had Whitaker got into some financial difficulties?
+The 1891 census shows them at Duke Street, Southport, in Lancashire, where Whitaker was “Living on own means”.
 Six of their children are still with them, and two servants.
 Soon after this, he went to California, and then on to Canada, settling in Sechelt, south of Vancouver.
-His wife and most of their children joined him there, and the family went on to run many businesses, and a road in the town is now named after them!
+His wife and most of their children joined him there, and the family went on to run many local businesses, and a road in the town is now named after them!

 But back in Aspley Heath, this appeared in the Leighton Buzzard Observer, 8th September: